 Jackie & Ryan is not a great film, it does falter on quite a few notes.
 The screenplay is deliberately slow-paced which doesn’t always work in its favor.
 While Ben Barnes manages to shine in every single scene, I wouldn’t say the same for Heigl.
 There are times in the film that remind you of what she is known for.
 The cheesiness is stuck so hard on her face that even when she tries hard, it clearly comes out wrong.
 But then again, they are moments of complete serenity when you see people talking over the beautiful landscape of Utah.
 As the snow falls and the guitars start rattling, you go with the flow.

 There’s a scene in the film where a woman points out how great Jackie was in her life as a pop-star.
 She nudges her compliment and replies that everything she sang was pointless.
 I somehow felt it is an irony on Heigl’s career.
 Where she is saying that everything she had done before this film was completely pointless.

 Also Like Jackie & Ryan: Sing Street (2016)

-Jackie & Ryan is not profound like Once or Begin Again but it never over-manipulates you or take advantage or the premise in any way.
-Its pretty much like the black coffee in a diner which can be poured out just in the right amount.
-It’s sad but never tragic, its about a struggle but never beats your head with everything wrong in the world.
+Jackie & Ryan is not profound like Once or Begin Again but it never over-manipulates you or takes advantage of the premise in any way.
+It’s pretty much like the black coffee in a diner which can be poured out just in the right amount.
+It’s sad but never tragic, it’s about a struggle but never beats your head with everything wrong in the world.
 Also, while you go through the film you expect a cheap-sentimental ending but Mann doesn’t give you one.

 Jackie & Ryan is not a must-see.
 It’s about a pair of struggling people trying hard to make everything alright.
 But it takes all the right turns sliding away from the clichés like the snow on a Utah highway.